dev-guy/react-toolbox-reactrouter-mocha-boilerplate/README.md

 1. npm start
 2. Visit http://localhost:8080 in your browser

-# Deploy
+# Production

 1. npm run build (this also runs lint)
-2. Copy the files in the 'build' directory to 'public' root folder on your web server
+2. Copy the files in the 'build' directory to your web server under the directory public
 3. Copy the files in the 'www' directory to your web server
-4. In order for React Router to work, make sure your web server serves index.html for every request.
-Watch [this](https://www.youtube.com/watch?v=cdUyEou0LHg) for more information.